Announcement: New Prayer Books Available

 The Catholic Church is one of the most popular churches in the world.
 Do you want to know the history of this church?

-The Catholic Church is considered the largest and best organized of the religious denominations.
+The Catholic Church is considered the largest and best-organized religious denomination.
 It is present in several countries and is led by the Pope.
 The Pope lives in the Vatican and is replaced in the event of death or serious illness.

 • The origin of the Catholic Church;